custom-build-robots/Particulate-Matter-Sensor/README.md

 # Mobile Particulate Matter Sensor (MPMS)
 I developed on basis of the http://luftdaten.info/ project my mobile version of a prticulate matter sensor.
 Now on GitHub my  python program for the mobile particulate matter sensor which creates a kml log file with the particulate matter data and GPS coordinates.
-You need a SDS011 particulate matter sensor, a Raspberry Pi ZERO W, a Power Bank and a USB GPS receiver.
+You need a SDS011 particulate matter sensor, a Raspberry Pi 3 Mobel B ( or ZERO W with a USB-HUB), a Power Bank and a USB GPS receiver.
-I installed everything on a Raspberry Pi ZERO W.
+I installed everything on a Raspberry Pi 3 Model B.
 ![Mobile version of the Particulate Matter Sensor](https://www.byteyourlife.com/wp-content/uploads/2017/05/Feinstaub_Sensor_SDS011_Gehaeuse-768x576.jpg)

 The next picture shows me with my back pack and the mobile particulate matter sensor.